 Check out our exterminator search tool where you will receive free quotes from thoroughly vetted exterminators in your local area!

 Why Lizards Are Coming in Your House

 A swarm of lizards inside your home can be unsightly, annoying, and disgusting.
 The sight of seeing one run past you can be distracting.
 Geckos falling from the ceiling to land on your family members can be alarming.
-And if you see only one or two lizards in your home, chances are that you have more than you think you do.
-Don’t admit defeat when it comes to unsightly pests; especially not lizards.
+And if you see only one or two lizards in your home, chances are that you have more than that scurrying unseen throughout your house.
+Don’t admit defeat when it comes to unsightly pests; especially not to lizards.

 The number one reason that your home is full of lizards is because your home is also full of insects.
 After all, lizards will go where the food is, and insects are their favorite food!
 If your home is full of insects, it may unfortunately mean that your home is not very tidy.
 After all, food crumbs, sticky spills, and other messes may attract insects of all kinds.

 Most people who have a lizard infestation can reduce it by reducing the amount of insects in their home.
 However, insect population is not the only reason that you could find yourself with an abundance of house geckos or anoles.